 Grace Morningstar is an undergraduate student at UNC Chapel Hill.
 She is majoring in biology with a minor in neuroscience.
 Grace joined the lab in fall 2018 and hopes to pursue a career in neuroscience research.

 Karen Huang is an undergraduate student at UNC Chapel Hill.
 She is majoring in biology with a minor in chemistry.
 Karen joined the lab in early 2019 and is interested in genetics and neuroscience.

 Shivam Bhargava is an undergraduate student at UNC Chapel Hill majoring in Neuroscience with a minor in Medicine, Literature, and Culture.
 He is currently a freshman and is originally from Indianapolis, Indiana.
 Shivam joined the lab in 2019 and is interested in research about developmental disabilities and neurobiology.

 A photo album of people and science.

-The Stein lab started in January 2016 as part of the Department of Genetics and UNC Neuroscience Center at the University of North Carolina School of Medicine .
+The Stein lab is part of the Department of Genetics and UNC Neuroscience Center at the University of North Carolina School of Medicine .
 We are actively recruiting creative thinkers with strong motivation to pursue genetics research applied to questions in neural development and neuropsychiatric illness.
 Molecular biologists and geneticists interested in large-scale, well-powered projects as well as statistical and computational thinkers interested in applying their skill sets to molecular biology are both encouraged to join.
 If you are a grad student interested in a rotation, please email Jason.
-If you are a interested in a postdoc position, please send a CV along with at least 3 references to jason_stein _at _ med.unc.edu.
+If you are a interested in a postdoc position, please send a CV to jason_stein _at _ med.unc.edu.